chinaemerem-aneke/To-do-list/README.md

 This is a straightforward To-Do List application built using HTML, CSS, and JavaScript.
 The app allows users to add tasks and remove them with ease.
 Thanks for checking out this To-do List App.

-##Features
+## Features
+## Add tasks:
-Add Tasks: Users can input new tasks through a designated input field.
+Users can input new tasks through a designated input field.
+## Remove tasks:
-Remove Tasks: Each task is displayed as a separate item with a "Remove" button.
+Each task is displayed as a separate item with a "Remove" button.
 Clicking the "Remove" button removes the corresponding task.

 ## Resources